Watch this video to review the most common ways we recommend using eSpark with your students. Then, read the article below for more details!

 Whole Class / Split Class

 eSpark also fits well in a whole class or split class model.
-For example, with our Small Group Skills feature, you can assign lessons to students that are aligned with what you are teaching in class that day.
-If you have a limited number of devices, you can have some students work on their Small Group Skills lesson, while the remaining students get the lesson directly from you.
+For example, with our Assignments feature, you can assign lessons to students that are aligned with your Scope & Sequence, using Nova.
+If you have a limited number of devices, you can have some students work on their eSpark lesson, while the remaining students get the lesson directly from you.
 Then, you can switch!
-Just like our adaptive learning path Quests, Small Group Skills lessons directly teach a standard, provide practice activities, and feature a quick assessment, so Small Group Skills can be your full lesson plan!
+Just like our adaptive learning path Quests, Assignments directly teach a standard, provide practice activities, and feature a quick assessment.

 Independent Work